Exploring mental health and counselling

 What you will study

 This module provides a comprehensive introduction to the controversial debates around mental health/illness and the main theories and practices in counselling.
 You'll learn about the main themes that are central to the understanding of the intersection of mental health and counselling, and the role that mental health services play in society.
-These are taught in five blocks and you'll study a new topic each week.
+These are taught in five blocks, and you'll study a new topic each week.

 Block 1: Understanding mental health

-You'll begin with an introduction to the fundamental debates around the contested nature of mental ‘illness’ and the changing ways people with mental health problems are perceived, categorized and treated today and in the past.
+You'll begin with an introduction to the fundamental debates around the contested nature of mental ‘illness’ and the changing ways people with mental health problems are perceived, categorised and treated today and in the past.
 You'll learn about the history of psychiatry and how psychological treatments and ‘talking cures’ have developed.
 You'll take a critical look at systems of diagnosis and categorisation of mental health problems and the forces that have shaped them.
 This block will also introduce the difficulties that have often faced those people who have been subject to various forms of diagnosis and treatment – including the stigma of labelling as well as confinement and cruel and coercive treatments.

 Block 2: Presenting problems

-In this block you'll explore the main issues that cause people to seek counselling or other forms of help and the way they are experienced and diagnosed or formulated in practice.
+In this block, you'll explore the main issues that cause people to seek counselling or other forms of help and the way they are experienced and diagnosed or formulated in practice.
 You'll take a critical look at depression and anxiety, which are commonly understood to be the most common presenting issues, and the feelings of ‘sadness’ and ‘worry’ are labelled as mental health difficulties.
 You'll learn what is meant by trauma and crisis, as well as some of the presenting issues most commonly associated with the trauma response, including self-injury and suicide risk.
 The block will then turn from a focus on the individual to look at relationships and intimacy and how they influence our mental health and vice versa.
-At the end of this block you'll be introduced to formulation which is presented as an alternative to diagnostic classification.
+At the end of this block, you'll be introduced to formulation, which is presented as an alternative to diagnostic classification.

 Block 3: Models of working